D8 Visa: Portugal Digital Nomad

 Requirements for the D8 Visa

-To successfully obtain the D8 Visa and start your new life in Portugal as a digital nomad or remote worker, it’s essential to understand the necessary requirements, documents, and eligibility criteria:
+To successfully obtain the D8 Visa and start your new life in Portugal as a digital nomad or remote worker, it’s essential to understand the necessary requirements, documents, and eligibility criteria.
+Some of the main requirements are:

 1. Proof of Remote Work: Documentation showing that you have a remote job or freelance work that allows you to work from anywhere.